matuzalemmuller/GitHub-Release-Download-Counter/README.md

 ## Limitations

-Due to [GitHub's API rate limit](https://developer.github.com/v3/#rate-limiting) the maximum of unauthenticated requests is of 60 per hour.
-This means that this extension will only show the download count of assets of up to 60 releases per hour.
+Due to [GitHub's API rate limit](https://developer.github.com/v3/#rate-limiting) the maximum number of unauthenticated API requests is of 60 per hour.
+This means that this extension can only show the download count of assets of up to 60 releases per hour.

+This app is intended to be used by small developers who want to see how many times their releases have been downloaded.